-If we peel away layers of technology, at its core, Transloadit operates by running a tool on a file, for instance:
+If we peel away layers of technology, at its core, Transloadit operates by running a tool on a file,

 Below, you'll see our Robots working on an Assembly line.
 In this case, Transloadit was integrated into a customer's website.
 Our Robots accept a video upload, convert it to an optimal format, burn a copyright logo into it, extract thumbnails, and export all of it to the customer's cloud storage.
 The media is now ready to be consumed optimally by all visitors of the website, regardless of their device and connection.

 Assemblies are the bread and butter at Transloadit and we process many millions of these logical units each day.